mishelashala/zettelkasten/reference/OOP.md

 Miroslav Wengner, Practical Design Patterns for Java Developers, p13

-#### Not being able to identify an abstraction
+#### Tension between concrete and abstract code

-"If you cannot correctly identify the abstraction, there may not be one, and if no common abstraction exists, then inheritance is not the solution to your design problem."
+"Concrete code is easy to understand but costly to extend.
+Abstract code may initially seem more obscure but, once understood is far easier to change."

-Sandi Metz, Practical Object-Oriented Design, p159
+Sandi Metz, Practical Object-Oriented Design, p94

 ### Polymorphism